 - All official transcripts submitted must be evaluated course-by-course by an outside evaluation agency at the applicant's expense.
 Evaluations must be sent directly to Fisk University's Office of Recruitment and Admission.

-- Some companies that evaluate transcripts include the following:
+- Companies that evaluate transcripts include the following:

-- Test of English as a Foregin Language (TOEFL) score of:
+- Test of English as a Foreign Language (TOEFL) score of:

 - International English Language Test Systems (IELTS) overall band score of 5.5